Essex county cricket team (1732–1794)

+Between 1732 and 1794, the Essex county cricket team, always known as Essex, was organised by individual patrons and other groups, in particular the Hornchurch Cricket Club.
+Essex played historically important matches, some against other county teams, during that period.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)

+After 1794, however, Essex was virtually absent from cricket records until January 1876, when the modern Essex County Cricket Club was founded.

 18th century

+Fulfilment of wagers

-The first definite mention of cricket in connection with the county is a highly controversial match in 1724 between Chingford and Edwin Stead's XI, which is recorded in The Dawn of Cricket by H. T. Waghorn.
-The venue is unknown but, if it were at Chingford, it is also the earliest reference to cricket being played in Essex as well as by an Essex team.
+The first definite mention of cricket in connection with the county of Essex is a highly controversial match in 1724 between Chingford and Edwin Stead's XI, which is recorded in The Dawn of Cricket by H. T. Waghorn.
+The venue is unknown but, if it was at Chingford, it is also the earliest reference to cricket being played in Essex.
 The game echoed an earlier one in 1718 as the Chingford team refused to play to a finish when Stead's team had the advantage.
-A court case followed and, as in 1718, it was ordered to be played out presumably so that all wagers could be fulfilled.
-Lord Chief Justice Pratt presided over the case and he ordered them to play it out on Dartford Brent, though it is not known if this was the original venue.
+A court case followed and, as in 1718, it was ordered that the match must be played out, presumably so that all wagers could be fulfilled.
+Lord Chief Justice Pratt presided over the case, and he ordered them to play it out on Dartford Brent, though it is not known if this was the original venue.
 The game was completed in 1726.

+First Essex matches

-The earliest reference to a team called Essex is in July 1732 when a combined Essex & Herts team played against the London Cricket Club.
+The earliest reference to a team called Essex is in July 1732, when a combined Essex & Hertfordshire team played against London.

 In July 1737, there was London v Essex at the Artillery Ground, London winning by 45 runs.
-In a return game at Ilford on 1 August 1737, Essex won by 7 runs.
+In a return game at Ilford on 1 August 1737, Essex won by 7 runs, and this is the earliest known organised match that was definitely played in the county of Essex.

+Hornchurch

 References are then occasional until 1785 when the Hornchurch Cricket Club, based at Langton Park, became prominent.
-This club had a very strong team that was representative of Essex as a county.
-However, the sources differed among themselves re whether the team should be called Essex or Hornchurch.
-But there is no doubt that Essex held important match status from 1785 until 1794, after which the county strangely and abruptly disappeared from the records for a long time.
+This club had a good team that was effectively representative of Essex as a county.
+However, the sources sometimes differed among themselves as to whether the team should be called Essex or Hornchurch.
+But there is no doubt that the team held historically important match status until 1794, after which the county abruptly disappeared from the records for a long time.

+Players

+Essex was largely reliant upon having given men to play for them in important matches.
+Among those who played for Essex, most of them as given men or guests, were John Boorman, George Boult Sr, Stephen Butcher, Thomas Clark, Robert Denn, William Fennex, Richard Francis, Thomas Ingram, John Littler, Michael Remington, Thomas Scott, John Stevens, and Richard Wyatt.